AFFF funding helps both established and emerging agricultural and food processing sectors to pursue opportunities and develop solutions.

 All applications should demonstrate a broad benefit to BC’s agriculture and/or agrifoods sectors.
 AFFF is a cost-shared program, with both financial and in-kind project contributions considered for matching funding.

-Please contact us before starting the application process to learn more about program eligibility and requirements.
+Please contact us to start the application process to learn more about program eligibility and requirements.

 Applications should be submitted no less than 60 days prior to their proposed project start date.